frederic-perez/AmE-dictionary/data/dictionary.md

 __prescription__ _n_ :four::hammer: _Prescription pills._
 __presell__ _v_ To sell something before it is available.
 __presentation__ _n_ :mega:
-__presenteeism__ _n_ The practice of reporting to work despite illness or the inability to focus productively on one’s job.
+__presenteeism__ _n_ :two: /prez-uhn-TEE-iz-uhm/ The practice of being present at work when it’s unnecessary or counterproductive.
+The practice of reporting to work despite illness or the inability to focus productively on one’s job.
+__presentiment__ _n_ A sense that something is about to occur; a premonition. _Syn_ boding, foreboding, premonition
 __presently__ _adv_ /PREZ-uhnt-lee/ __1__ In a short while: soon. _She will arrive presently._ __2__ _Usage Problem_ At the present time: now. _He is presently staying with us._
 __preserve__ _n_ __3__ An area maintained for the protection of wildlife or natural resources. _A comedy about gorillas in a preserve._
 __preserves__ _n pl_ :two: Fruit cooked with sugar to protect against decay or fermentation. _A jar of fig preserves._